-The Affordable Care Act, or federal health care law, contains benefits and responsibilities for employers.
+The Affordable Care Act contains benefits and responsibilities for employers.
 The size and structure of your workforce – small, large, or part of a group – helps determine what applies to you.
 However, if you have no employees, the following information does not apply to you.

 Small employers — generally those with fewer than 50 full-time employees — may be eligible for credits and other benefits.
 If you run a small business, you have the option of buying health insurance for your employees through the Connect for Health Colorado Marketplace.
 Just like individual insurance, the group plans offered there starting in October 2013 may qualify for federal subsidies to reduce their cost.
 You can also take advantage of the many Assistance Sites throughout Colorado.
 Find out more.